-Provides state results of the national assessment in mathematics and reading every other year in grades 4 and 8.
+NAEP Report: Provides state results of the national assessment in mathematics and reading every other year in grades 4 and 8.
 The NAEP (National Assessment of Educational Progress), commonly referred to as 'the Nation's Report Card,' is another important assessment tool used to determine student progress.
 NAEP results cannot be directly compared with M-STEP results for the same grade.
 There are no national standards.
 NAEP uses a different assessment framework from Michigan.
 NAEP and M-STEP define their performance level descriptions differently, and performance levels do not correspond between the two assessments.
 NAEP is given in the winter, M-STEP is given in the spring.

-Civil Rights: This is a new federal ESSA requirement.
-Information is available through a linked data file and covers school environment areas like discipline, safety, and chronic absenteeism.
+Civil Rights: Information is available through a linked data file and covers school environment areas like discipline, safety, and chronic absenteeism.

+NOTE

-NOTE: The AER has been developed to prevent the display of data that might allow for the identification of individual student-level information.
+The AER has been developed to prevent the display of data that might allow for the identification of individual student-level information.
 The report utilizes two sets of suppression rules.

-- Assessment Data If there is a subgroup that has less than 10 students, the entire row will show asterisks.
-Additional suppression is applied; for further details, please see the AER M-STEP, PSAT, SAT, and MI-ACCESS suppression rules documentation. - Accountability Data (Not available for 2021-2022 AER) If there is a subgroup that has less than 10 students, you will see a label of <10 in place of the data.
+Assessment Data - If there is a subgroup that has less than ten students, the entire row will show asterisks.
+Additional suppression is applied; for further details, please see the AER M-STEP, PSAT, SAT, and MI-ACCESS suppression rules documentation.

+Accountability Data - If there is a subgroup that has less than ten students, you will see a label of <10 in place of the data.